 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

-You have a couple of different choices when it comes to choosing the correct storage devices for your computer.
-You would need to have an internal storage as a boot drive, this will be the one that you install your operating system on that will allow your computer to work.
-With this drive you have a couple of options, you can use a standard hard drive or a solid state drive.
-After this boot drive you can look at installing numerous drives, what ever size and however many your computer case will hold.
+What is computer storage, you have a couple of different choices when it comes to choosing the correct storage devices for your computer.
+You would need to have internal storage as a boot drive, this will be the one that you install your operating system on that will allow your computer to work.
+With this drive you have a couple of options, you can use a standard hard drive or a solid-state drive.
+After this boot drive, you can look at installing numerous drives, whatever size and however many your computer case will hold.
 Other than this you can go for external hard drives which would allow you to take your information with you and to purchase bigger capacities.

 Hard Disc Drives

-The hard drive is the first type of storage for computers, these are the components that store all of your information such as your documents, music, videos or applications and as I said earlier on all of your boot information to make sure the system works as it should.
-A hard drive is build up of one or more platters sealed in an air tight housing, data is written on these platters with a magnet head passing over the platters at high speed when they spin.
+The hard drive is the first type of storage for computers, these are the components that store all of your information such as your documents, music, videos, or applications, and as I said earlier on all of your boot information to make sure the system works as it should.
+A hard drive is a build-up of one or more platters sealed in an airtight housing, data is written on these platters with a magnet head passing over the platters at high speed when they spin.
 You would need to have an operating system installed on a hard drive in the computer for it to be able to work, other than this you can install as many hard drives as you can fit.
 You can purchase any size you want from 320GB to 16TB depending on how much money you want to spend on one.

 Another choice of an external hard drive that you plug in for the extra storage, this can be anything from 500GB to however much you can afford as this can just be added to at any time.

 When looking into hard drives you will need to consider the writing and reading speed as this is how fast your programs will load and operate.
 A typical 7200 RPM hard disc drive will give you a read/ write speed of 80-160 Mbps which is still pretty good but it cannot quite compete with the new Solid State Drive.